jadecobra/python_tdd_exercises/source/classes/classes_attributes_methods.rst

     def test_classes_with_attributes(self):
         self.assertEqual(classes.ClassWithAttributes.a_boolean, bool)

-  the terminal responds with an :doc:`AttributeError`
+  the terminal responds with an :doc:`/exceptions/AttributeError`

 * I add a class definition to ``classes.py``